 The rest of your time here is free to explore and get involved with optional activities.
 Optional activities include: getting a massage, a trip to Leshan to see the world’s largest stone Buddha, a trip to a traditional tea house, or helping out at a local charitable programme.
 On day 9, you’ll catch a night train to Xi’an.

 Day 10-11: Xi’an

 After checking in to your accommodation, you’ll have the chance to explore historic Xi’an properly.
 Take an optional look around the Bell-drum Towers, the Muslim Quarter and Great Mosque, then this evening enjoy some delicious street food before looking around the local silk market.
 On day 11 we’ll visit the world-renowned Terracotta Warriors before chilling out in the afternoon.
-You’ll also have the chance to help out at a local charitable programme in the evening.

 Day 12: Dengfeng